orcfax/docs/client/docs/Key concepts/coop.md

 COOP is a set of technical guidelines that specifies a process and format for the publication and consumption of off-chain data by smart contracts on the Cardano blockchain.

 COOP is free and open-source and can be implemented by other service providers to implement their own oracle solution.
+The reference implementation code and documentation are available at [OpenOracle.Link](http://openoracle.link)

 COOP was developed by the Orcfax project in consultation with the Cardano development experts at [MLabs](https://mlabs.city).